| Since 2010

 Ok, so you've decided you want to use cloth diapers for your baby and pocket diapers look like what you want to try, but how do you use them?
 Let's start from the top!

-Pocket style cloth diapers are named so because they have...wait for it...A POCKET.
+POCKET.
 Ta da!
 Easy right?
-On a pocket diaper, there is a water-resistant outer layer made of TPU or PUL stitched to an inner fabric like microfleece or cotton such that there is a pocket space left in the middle where you can stuff an absorbent insert pad of some kind.
+On a pocket diaper, there is a water-resistant outer layer made of TPU or PUL stitched to an inner fabric like microfleece, athletic wicking jersey or cotton such that there is a pocket space left in the middle where you can stuff an absorbent insert of some kind.

 What goes inside the pocket to provide the absorbency?

-**One word of caution - If your inserts are made of microfiber, always, always stuff the inserts into the pocket opening of the diaper.
+*One word of caution - If your inserts are made of microfiber, always, always stuff the inserts into the pocket opening of the diaper.
 While it's possible to use natural fabric inserts by simply laying them on top of the diaper (rather than stuffing the pocket), you don't want to do that with microfiber.
-It's a bit abrasive and so absorbent that it's drying/irritating to the skin and then baby would be prone to a rash, so while it can be a great absorptive material to use, always place it within the pocket of the diaper where it's meant to be.
+It's a bit abrasive and so absorbent that it's drying/irritating to the skin and then baby would be prone to a rash, so while it can be a very absorbent material to use, always place it within the pocket of the diaper where it's meant to be.

 Using your pocket diapers